 IFT uses flowmeters that feature a closed, six blade impeller design.
 As the liquid flow turns the impeller, a low impedance 8V DC signal is transmitted with a frequency proportional to the flow rate.

 The accuracy of flow measurement for all measuring devices is highly dependent on proper installation and location in the piping system.
 Irregular flow velocity profiles caused by valves, fittings, pipe bends, etc. can lead to inaccurate overall flow rate indications even though local flow velocity measurements may be accurate.
 A meter located in the pipe where it can be affected by debris or air in the pipeline may not achieve full accuracy and could possibly be damaged.
 IFT meters are designed to be reliable under the most diverse conditions, but the following recommendations should be considered when installing the meter to ensure maximum efficiency and accuracy.

-2) The preferred location of a meter on a horizontal pipe is on top, or not more than 45 degrees from top, dead center.
+2) The preferred location of a meter on a horizontal pipe is on top, or not more than 45 degrees from the top, dead center.
 The meter should never be located at the bottom of the pipe, as sediment may collect and disrupt accuracy or damage the meter.
-Locations off of top, dead center, will cause impeller friction to increase, which may affect the meter's performance at low flow rates.
-Any location is correct for installations on vertical pipelines. .
+Locations off of top dead center will cause impeller friction to increase, which may affect the meter's performance at low flow rates.
+Any location is correct for installations on vertical pipelines.

 3) An insertion depth of 1-1/2" for pipe sizes of 2.5" and larger is required for various meter mounting configurations to ensure accuracy.

 4) Alignment of the meter’s impeller rotation parallel to flow is important.